Ypertex/blog/content/articles/enabling-jumpcloud.md

 authors: Michael Schmidle
 slug:
 tags: [Tutorials]
-description: "JumpCloud officially supports Debian, yet refuses to run on Debian-based systems like Proxmox Virtual Environment and Openmediavault?
+description: "JumpCloud officially supports Debian, yet refuses to run on Debian-based systems like Proxmox Virtual Environment and Openmediavault.
 Let's fix that."
+cover: debian-issue.png
 ---

 If you followed the articles on this blog you know that I have a lot of love<sup>[1](/articles/jumpcloud-curl-error-22/), [2](/articles/tools-for-the-smart-start-up-in-2018-1/)</sup> for [JumpCloud](https://jumpcloud.com/).